risk-of-thunder/R2API/R2API.Unlockable/README.md

 ## Use Cases / Features

-R2API.Unlockable is mainly used for adding Unlockables that get unlocked after obtaining an AchievementDef, please note that Certain unlocks (Such as LogBooks) should not be added with R2API.Unlockable.
+R2API.Unlockable is mainly used for adding Unlockables that get unlocked after obtaining an AchievementDef, please note that unlocks such as stage / monsters log books should not be added with R2API.Unlockable but rather with `R2API.ContentAddition`

 A valid unlockable and achievement pair is defined by a class that inherits from both BaseAchievement and IModdedUnlockableDataProvider, which gives enough data to create both the UnlockableDef and AchievementDef.